-The purpose of the course is to give students knowledge and comprehension for understanding 1) the relevance of cultural differences on marketing practices and 2) strategic opportunities and problems arising from culturally different contexts.
-The course provides students with competencies to identify the influence of culture on marketing and how cultural differences pose particular strategic and communication challenges for organizations.
-Finally it shall provide the students with an understanding of culture that takes into account the complexity of the culture concept.
+The purpose of the course is to give students knowledge and comprehension for understanding

+- 1) the relevance of culture to marketing and - 2) strategic opportunities and challenges arising from culturally diverse and dynamic contexts.
+The course provides students with competencies to identify the role of culture in marketing and how cultural differences pose particular strategic and communication challenges for organizations.

+Finally it shall provide the students with an understanding of the complexity of the culture concept and the skills for a culturally reflective approach to marketing.

-Students are expected to be able to describe the main logics at stake in doing marketing across cultures and its embeddedness in global market change process.
-Furthermore the students should be able to demonstrate an understanding of the complexity and consequences of the notion of culture.
-Students should be able analyze cultural contexts and identity problems and opportunities for marketing using the theories introduced in the course.
-Finally, they should be able to critically reflect on the interplay between specific cultural context and marketing practices.
+Students are expected to be able to identify the main challenges at stake in doing marketing across cultures especially in reference to cultural variance and change (e.g., cultural differences and processes of globalization).
+Furthermore the students should be able to explain the difference between essentialist and constructivist notions of culture, and be able to critically discuss and apply both perspectives (especially the latter) to the context of marketing.

+Students should be able to analyze cultural contexts and identity problems and opportunities for marketing using the theories introduced in the course.
+They should be able to critically reflect on the interplay between specific cultural context and marketing practices.

 Marketing processes are increasingly global in their constitution and societies are increasingly pluri-cultural.
 As a consequence, a cross-cultural approach to marketing is increasingly salient.

-The central areas of the course: - Introduction to the notion of culture - Methods for analyzing and understanding cultural differences - Processes of homogenization and heterogenization of markets - Standardization and adaptation in strategic marketing planning - Cultural differences in the constitution of markets - Cross cultural advertising - Marketing and development - Marketing to subaltern consumers.
+The central areas of the course:

+- •Introduction to essentialist and constructivist notions of culture and their use in marketing - Methods for analyzing and understanding cultural variance and dynamics - Processes of homogenization and heterogenization of markets - The role in and response of marketing to cultural interpenetration - •Politics and ethics of marketing across cultures - •Cultural marketing: strategy, research, communication, innovation - Marketing and economic development - •Marketing to subaltern consumers (in "developing" parts of the world